 Straddling these two identities is a vibrant alcove at Coachella called the Do LaB Stage, a glimmering oasis in the arid landscape.
 This tucked-away corner is both a literal and figurative refuge from the heat of the festival.
 Colorful characters blast water guns from the stage while the whole area thumps with fresh electronic beats.
 The contoured rainbow canopy helps to block the desert sun while enveloping attendees in an intimate environment in sharp contrast to Coachella’s other cavernous domes.
 Curated by Lightning in a Bottle, you’ll find smaller, up and coming DJs that play music that’s a bit more underground.
 Think trap, bass heavy music, etc – not big room house.
 Will usually have a surprise DJ closing out the night.

 A small air conditioned indoor tent with wooden floors that primarily hosts underground, darker electronic DJs.
 This tent has more of a club vibe and is a great spot to get out of the heat.
+It has numerous advantages: It’s fully enclosed, so no dust, and there’s air conditioning.
+But perhaps the best part is the sound quality; there’s no bleed from any other stages, and the system is sharp and precise.
 This tent has limited capacity and there is usually a line to get in as they want to make sure that the tent doesn’t get over crowded.

 A small indoor tent, hosting primarily latin and punk rock acts.